d-lynch95/Blue_Ocean_Travel/Testing.md

 ![Footer](docs/features/footer.png)

- - The footer is comprised of three sections.
+ - The footer is comprised of four sections.
 The first section is a brief synopsis of the company.
 The second section is a list of links to different "Destinations" and the different products associated with those regions.

 |Destinations Link|Location  |Pass/Fail|